Empty plazas, idle mariachis: For Mexico, a somber Independence Day

 Others said this year’s quiet observation of the country’s most beloved annual public ritual shouldn’t detract from the gains Mexico has made toward reducing poverty and inequality, expanding democratic participation and rising in international influence.

 “It is a strange time, but we have passed through tragic moments before,” said Sergio Aguayo, a political analyst.
 “Life goes on, even in emergencies.
 The Grito is not about the palace or the president.
 It is something we all carry around with us.
-If we look back 50 years, we can celebrate how lucky we are today, with more freedom, more democracy, and a better chance to build our own destiny.”
+If we look back 50 years, we can celebrate how lucky we are today, with more freedom, more democracy and a better chance to build our own destiny.”

 Still, the worry and weight of the moment here is palpable.
 At Garibaldi Plaza, where mariachi musicians in spangled uniforms wait to be hired for parties and events, dozens were slumped disconsolately on benches.
 They said business had fallen by half, due mostly to restrictions on gatherings.